-After gathering available information, the director of student conduct will contact the student who will be asked to comment on the information brought against him or her.
+After gathering available information, the office of student conduct will contact the student who will be asked to comment on the information brought against him or her.
 The director of student conduct will then determine the seriousness of the incident and will decide if the case requires a formal hearing.

 If the case requires a formal hearing, the student may elect one of the following options: